 The following are two of the commands to the nation of Israel regarding the law and its remembrance:

 Fringes on the Garment

-"Speak to the children of Israel, and bid them that they make them fringes in the borders of their garments throughout their generations, and that they put upon the fringe of the borders a ribbon of blue: And it shall be to you for a fringe, that you may look upon it, and remember all the commandments of the Lord, and do them; and that you seek not after your own heart and your own eyes, after which you use to go a whoring: That you may remember, and do all my commandments, and be holy to your God" (Num.15: 38-40 KJV).
+"Speak to the children of Israel, and bid them that they make them fringes in the borders of their garments throughout their generations, and that they put on the fringe of the borders a ribbon of blue: And it shall be to you for a fringe, that you may look on it, and remember all the commandments of the Lord, and do them; and that you seek not after your own heart and your own eyes, after which you use to go a whoring: That you may remember, and do all my commandments, and be holy to your God" (Num.15:38-40 KJV).

 Law on the Door Post

-"Therefore shall you lay these words in your heart and in your soul, and bind them for a sign upon your hand, that they may be as frontlets between your eyes.
+"Therefore shall you lay these words in your heart and in your soul, and bind them for a sign on your hand, that they may be as frontlets between your eyes.
 And you shall teach them your children, speaking of them when you sit in your house, and when you walk by the way, when you lie down, and when you rise up.
-And you shall write them upon the door posts of your house, and upon your gates" (Deut.11:18-20 KJV).
+And you shall write them on the door posts of your house, and on your gates" (Deut.
+11:18-20 KJV).

 However, it would be wrong for one called to salvation during the gospel age to perform these acts in hope of being justified.
 This would be trying to gain justification under the law of justification by works; thereby, it would deny the sacrifice of Christ.

 Notice what Paul says about trying to be justified by the law:

 "Stand fast therefore in the liberty wherein Christ has made us free, and be not entangled with the yoke of bondage.
 Behold, I Paul say to you, that if you be circumcised, Christ shall profit you nothing.
 For I testify again to every man that is circumcised, that he is a debtor to do the whole law.
 Christ is become of no effect to you, whosoever of you are justified by the law; you are fallen from grace" (Gal.5:1-4 Para.).